inrupt/solid-client-js/ARCHITECTURE.md

-supported in both WAC and ACP, and automatically adjusts to the access mechanism in use by the user's Pod, at the cost of being less flexible, and relying on developers to recover from the different and non-overlapping error conditions that may occur in both access control mechanisms (e.g. no fallback ACL available in WAC, no access to a Resource defining Policies in ACPs, etc.).
+supported in both WAC and ACP, and automatically adjusts to the access mechanism in use by the user's Pod, at the cost of being less flexible, and relying on developers to recover from the different and non-overlapping error conditions that may occur in both access control mechanisms (e.g., no fallback ACL available in WAC, no access to a Resource defining Policies in ACPs, etc.).

 ## `src/e2e-browser` and `src/e2e-node`